AlbertMietus/MESS/pyMESS/training/dPID/pytest-intro.rst

 With pytest_ this is easy: use the ``assert`` *statement*!

 Typically a test ends with an assert.
-However, it perfectly normal to have many asserts in one test-function; each one acts as a kind of sub-test.
-When a test succeeds hardly any output is generated; preventing cluttering of the tets-reports.
+However, it's perfectly normal to have many asserts in one test-function; each one acts as a kind of sub-test.
+When a test succeeds hardly any output is generated; preventing cluttering of the test-reports.

 When the first assert-expression results in ``False`` the test Fails.
 Then that AssertionError is show with some context.
 Giving the programmer feedback on which test fails and why.